-According to a Kaiser/Hewitt December 2004 survey of large private-sector employers, between 2003 and 2004, 79% of large companies surveyed had increased the share of the premiums paid by the retiree, 53% indicated that they had increased the amount enrollees pay for prescription drugs, 45% had increased cost-sharing requirements for other services, and 8% had eliminated subsidized retiree health benefits for their new employees.14
+According to a Kaiser/Hewitt December 2005 survey on retiree health benefits, between 2004 and 2005, of the 300 firms in their survey with more than 1000 employees, 71% of those companies had increased the share of the premiums paid by the retiree, 34% had increased retiree coinsurance or copayments, 39% indicated that they had increased the amount enrollees pay for prescription drugs through increased drug copayments or coinsurance, and 12% had eliminated subsidized retiree health benefits for their new employees.17

 Employers are also managing their retiree health insurance costs by providing different benefits for current and future retirees.
-For example, some employers who offer retiree health insurance to their current retirees will not provide coverage for individuals who retire in the future.
+Following the same trend, although less dramatic than the findings in the Kaiser/Hewitt survey, the Mercer National Survey of Employer-Sponsored Health Plans 2004 study found that about 30% of its respondents (slightly higher rates reported for Medicare-eligible retirees) reduced their retiree health benefits by raising retiree contributions, increasing cost sharing, or limiting coverage.
+Conversely, about 3% of firms increased retiree health benefits.
+Some employers who offer retiree health insurance to their current retirees will not provide coverage for individuals who retire in the future.
 Other firms may only provide group access to health insurance for future retirees, requiring them to pay 100% of the premiums.
 Firms may also use a sliding scale based on factors such as age at retirement, years of service at retirement, or a combination of the two to determine their premium contributions for retirees.
-According to the 2003 Mercer National Survey of Employer-Sponsored Health Plans, 30% of firms offering retiree health based their
+As shown in Table 2, 28% (for pre-Medicare retirees) and 30% (for Medicare-age retirees) of firms offering retiree health based their share of premium contributions on age and years of service.
+Among large employers (500 or more employees) pre-Medicare retirees are more likely to pay 100% of their health insurance than their Medicare counterparts.